Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/Lesson-9.md

 The `style()` method takes two parameters.
 First is the style attribute to set, and second is either a function or a primitive value.

-When the second parameter is a primitive value, the value is returned.
-Look at: padding, background-color, and margin.

-When the second parameter is a function, the function receives a data value and returns a value.
-See the width.
-Here the value is normalized and returned as a %.

 ```JS
 d3.select('body')
 	.selectAll('div')